Faculty & Staff

 The SDSU College of Education is building an ever stronger faculty!
 Since August 2014, we have added 34 new tenure-track faculty members (7 during the 2014-15 academic year, 7 during the 2015-16 academic year, 4 during the 2016-17 academic year, 4 during the 2017-18 year, and 13 during the 2018-19 year).
 All of the new hires have stellar academic credentials from many of the nation’s most prestigious universities.
 With these new faculty members, the College boasts 80 tenure-track and tenured professors, 13 full-time lecturers and 233 part-time lecturers.

-The College of Education is excited to welcome 13 new faculty members for the fall semester.
+The College of Education is excited to welcome 13 new faculty and 4 new staff members for the 2018-2019 academic year.
 This talented group is a wonderful addition to the SDSU community!

 Dr. Kelsey Dickson, Assistant Professor

 Dr. Kelsey Dickson earned her doctorate degree in child clinical psychology at Kent State University.
 She is a licensed clinical psychologist specializing in services and implementation research aiming to develop, test, and implement evidenced-based interventions (EBIs) for youth with behavioral health conditions in community service settings.
 Her work also focuses on examining mechanisms such as executive functioning (EF) impacting the etiology and effective treatment of behavioral health conditions.
 She has a pending NIMH Career Development Award applying an implementation science framework to adapt and test an EF EBI for youth with autism spectrum disorder served in community mental health settings.
 Additionally, Dr. Dickson has clinical expertise delivering evidenced-based services for youth presenting with a variety of behavioral health conditions in community settings.